-YES!
-If you are under 16 and plan to work you must get a work permit from your school.
-Also, if you are under 18 your employer must have on file a copy of your "proof of age" (such as a birth certificate, driver's license, or work permit).
+NO!
+But, if you are under age 18, your employer must have on file a copy of your "proof of age" (such as a birth certificate or driver's license).

 WHAT SHOULD I DO TO BE SAFE ON THE JOB?